Duo 5

 Duo 5 (formerly known as Kanal 12 (literal English translation Channel 12)) is an Estonian TV channel.
 It is owned by the Kanal 2 company.
 Duo 5 is owned by Duo Media Networks.

+On 30 April 2024, Duo 5 launched for the rest of the Baltic states including Latvia and Lithuania, replacing the Russian language TV channel Kanal 7+.

 Shows

+Estonian feed

-Kanal 12 shows mainly reality shows and serials.
+Duo 5 shows mainly reality shows and series targeting for male audiences, including: